Wolfyxon/wolfyxon.github.io/public/docs/licensing/art.md

 ---

 # Introduction
-My artwork is protected by copyright, but that doesn't mean you can't use it in any way.
-Here you can learn all the conditions of sharing and using my art.
+Here you can learn all the conditions of sharing and using my drawings.

-This license applies to my drawings.

 # Conditions
 ## Allowed